Serhey2016/offerland/SYSTEM_DOCUMENTATION.md

 ### Notes
 - Frontend dev server listens on `0.0.0.0` and exposes ports 5173/3000/8080.
 Primary dev port is 5173.
 - If you need to install extra JS libs inside the running container, use “Allow pasting” in terminal and then paste the needed npm command, e.g.:
-  - `npm i @fullcalendar/core @fullcalendar/daygrid @fullcalendar/timegrid @fullcalendar/interaction @fullcalendar/list interactjs`
+  - `npm i react-big-calendar moment interactjs`
 - Next steps (optional): add Redis service, wire `channels` and ASGI (Daphne) for realtime, and add Celery worker/beat for reminders.

 ---